sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 !!! note "Reminder"

-	 to get the data from the distant server to your machine, you may use an SFTP client (FileZilla, mobaXterm), or the command line tool from your machine :	`scp login@xx.xx.xx:~/path/to/file.txt .`
+	 to get the data from the distant server to your machine, you can use the Rstudio file tab on the bottom right.

 **Extra Task:**

- * Write one or more slurm-compatible sbatch scripts in your home directory that run FastQC analysis on each FASTQ file from the Liu2015 and Ruhland216 datasets.
-These are accessible at : `/shared/data/DATA/Liu2015/` and `/shared/data/DATA/Ruhland2016/`.
+ * Write one or more scripts in your home directory that run FastQC analysis on each FASTQ file from the Liu2015 and Ruhland216 datasets.
+These are accessible at : `/data/DATA/Liu2015/` and `/data/DATA/Ruhland2016/`.

 !!!
 Warning